 Beginning in the lively capital of Dublin, we take an unusual counterclockwise route that shows the beauty of the south and west coasts to best advantage.
-You’ll kiss the Blarney Stone, ride a "jaunting car" through Killarney, tap your toes to the music of Galway, be the dinner guest of a Cork family, retrace the immigrant pathways at the Ulster American Folk Park, and pinch yourself as the beauty of the Ring of Kerry, Dingle Peninsula, the Cliffs of Moher and so many other spectacular locales unfolds before you.
+You’ll kiss the Blarney Stone, ride a "jaunting car" through Killarney, tap your toes to the music of Galway, be the lunch guest of a Cork family, retrace the immigrant pathways at the Ulster American Folk Park, and pinch yourself as the beauty of the Ring of Kerry, Dingle Peninsula, the Cliffs of Moher, and other spectacular locales unfolds before you.
 Because we travel in a small group, your entrée to Irish culture and hospitality will be as intimate and authentic as possible.
 And because this is Vantage, you can be assured of the best value in deluxe Irish travel, bar none.

 Depart home / Fly overnight to Dublin, Ireland

 Your Gaelic adventure begins with an overnight flight to Dublin.

 Arrive in Dublin and enjoy a savory dinner